|

 The houses at Kergonan and Wisques suffered similarly.
 Friends purchased the abbeys and awaited the return of the monks.
 The Congregation’s monastery at Marseilles was definitively lost.
 The Archbishop bought the monastery and leased it for a school.

-EFFECTS of WORLD WAR I
+of WORLD

 World War I not only saved many of the convents destined for dissolution from the effects of the decrees against them, but it wrought a complete change in the attitude toward religious.
 The anti-clericalism so prevalent in the pre-war period was completely undermined.
 The thousands of clergy who served along with the ordinary French soldier, living and eating with him in all the filth of the trenches and barracks, going over the top and being mangled and killed along with them, engendered a new respect for the cassock and clerical habit.[76]
 After the war the Church was seen in a new guise, that of the clerics in the ranks, crawling through no man’s land to battle the enemy or to give absolution to the dying, or of the nuns nursing on the battle-field or in the convents they had converted into first-aid stations or hospitals.
 Five thousand of the thirty thousand priests engaged in the ranks, as chaplains, or as stretcher-bearers, lost their lives in the service of the country which had first proscribed, then drafted them.
 Approximately eighty-five to one hundred Benedictines of the Subiaco and the Congregation of France re-entered France from England, Wales, Spain, Belgium, and Holland to answer the call to the tricolor or even to volunteer.[77]
 At least twenty-six of them, eleven from the Congregation of France were killed.[78]